 For example, customer lifetime value (CLTV) should be compared to customer acquisition cost (CAC) in a ratio.
 Both metrics on their own can be misleading.
 For example, a high CAC in isolation might raise concerns, but if CLTV is many multiples higher than CAC, then the product is actually doing quite well.

-Similarly, a low CLTV is not cause for concern on its own if CAC is dramatically lower as well.
-On the flip side, even a modest CAC is problematic if CLTV is lower than CAC, because then the product is actively destroying value rather than creating value.
+Similarly, a low CLTV is not a cause for concern on its own if CAC is dramatically lower as well.
+On the flip side, even a modest CAC is problematic if CLTV is lower than CAC because then the product is actively destroying value rather than creating value.

 How to Implement Blended Metrics

-When creating a blended metric, one must select component metrics, and one must weight the metrics.
+When creating a blended metric, one must select component metrics, and one must weigh the metrics.